tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 ----------------------------------------------------------------------

 CMP S     10 111 SSS        ZSPCA   Compare register(S) with register A, then set flags.
 If S=A, set Zero bit to 1.
 If S>A, Carry bit = 1.
 If S<A, Carry bit = 0.
-The following jumps work with CMP and CPI.
-JNZ a     11 000 010 lb hb          Jump to a, if Zero bit flag is not set (equals 0).
-JZ a      11 001 010 lb hb          Jump to a, if zero bit flag is set (equals 1).
-Already coded.
-JNC a     11 010 010 lb hb          Jump to a, if Carry bit flag is not set (equals 0).
-Already coded.
-JC a      11 011 010 lb hb          Jump to a, if Carry bit flag is set (equals 1).

 DCX RP    00RP1011          -       Decrement register pair LHLD a    00101010 lb hb    -       Load H:L from memory